Can you build a shed on grass?

 A solid foundation is required for the longevity of any structure.
 This goes doubly for any building that’s built in a country with a weather that’s as temperamental as ours.

 Steel Sheds need to be build on solid, level bases.
 This can be concrete, paving slabs, tarmac, concrete or even treated decking.
-There are also heavy-duty plastic bases that can be laid and filled with rubble, poured concrete etc to act as a base.
-These can vary in quality, but most readily available ones are suitable.
-If you’ve any concerns about one, get in touch with us and we should be able to advise if they are useable or not.
+We also sell Shed Bases here at Sheds Direct Ireland that are suitable for steel sheds.
+These simply click together and offer an instant base without the hassle and cost that comes with concrete or tarmac.
+If you’ve any concerns about a base, get in touch with us and we should be able to advise if they are useable or not.

 External References: